![]() |

 Bridge amongst the grass on the river

 sunny side in mid-afternoon.
-These lizards appear to be the same species
+These lizards appear to be a different species

 found at the Old Fort (Shoreham Beach)